NewsLocal NewsIn Your NeighborhoodBakersfield

 and last updated

 BAKERSFIELD, Calif.
-(KERO) — The California Department of Justice has filed a petition appealing a judge's mental health diversion ruling for former Kern County Supervisor Zack Scrivner.
+(KERO) — The California Department of Justice has filed a writ of mandate seeking to challenge former Kern County Supervisor Zack Scrivner’s mental health diversion ruling.

 In response to the appeal, local Assemblywoman Dr. Jasmeet Bains — who has remained critical of the initial ruling — said in a statement: